Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Introduction

 The task of computation mentioned above is obviously nontrivial.
-The scheme of the computation is divided into two parts.
-The first step is to parameter all fundamental systems corresponding to the Borel subalgebras containing a fixed Catan subalgebra, which will be sequences of some numbers associated to roots.
-The second one is investigate the powers of $xy$ by computing the action of $xy$ on all sequences corresponding to the fundamental systems.
-For example, we can easily fulfil the first step in type $A$, by naturally parameterizing all fundamental systems.
+The scheme of the computation is divided into two steps.
+The first step is to parameterize all fundamental systems corresponding to the Borel subalgebras containing a fixed Cartan subalgebra, which will be sequences of some integers associated to roots.
+The second one is to investigate the powers of $xy$ by computing the action of $xy$ on all sequences corresponding to the fundamental systems.
+For example, we can easily fulfil the first step in type $A$, by naturally parametrizing all fundamental systems.
 However, it is quite challenging to fulfil the first step in types $B$, $C$ and $D$.
-We have to elaborately make some design for parameterizing the fundamental systems.
-This design is the so-called Defining-sequence Theorem (see for example, \S\ref{sec: present seq} and Theorem \ref{prop: presenting seq type D} for $\mathfrak{spo}(2m|2n)$) which shows that the defining sequences and the fundamental systems are in a one-to-one correspondence and such a correspondence is $\widehat W$-equivarnant (see Remark \ref{rem: super W-equivariant}).
-Defining-sequence Theorem provides a new classification of fundamental systems which is more effective and essential than ones before (see the classification by $\epsilon\delta$-sequences in \cite[\S1.3]{CW} for symplectic-orthogonal Lie superalgebras, which is on basis of modulo Weyl group action).
+We have to elaborately make some design for parametrizing the fundamental systems {with some special parameters which are sequences of $I(m|n)$ (see \S\ref{sec: fun sys} for the notation), called the defining sequences}.
+This design is the so-called Defining-Sequence Theorem ({see Theorem \ref{thm: general for Def-Seq}}) which shows that the defining sequences and the fundamental systems are in a one-to-one correspondence and such a correspondence is $\widehat W$-equivariant ({see Theorem \ref{thm: general for Def-Seq}(3) and} Remark \ref{rem: super W-equivariant}).
+Defining-Sequence Theorem provides a new classification of fundamental systems which seems to be more effective and essential {than other ones before} (cf. the classification by $\varepsilon\delta$-sequences in \cite[\S1.3]{CW} for symplectic-orthogonal Lie superalgebras, {{which is up to conjugation under the Weyl group action}}).